The Stiletto Story

 A version of the stiletto heel was reintroduced in 1974 by Manolo Blahnik, who marketed his new heel as the "Needle".

 Sharp as a blade, smart as a tack, and as fierce as ever when paired with a power suit.
 Reinforced with steel and guaranteed to keep you sharp all day.
-These shoes are amazing but i think we need a whole other story on how to walk in stilettos!
-The stiletto has a strong history that is built to last and doesn't dissapoint, the only dilemma, which one to chose?
+These shoes are amazing but I think we need a whole other story on how to walk in them!
+The only dilemma, which one to chose?